Convex-Dev/payment-pointers/README.md

 While creating and handling shares is straightforward, new questions appear, such as:

-- Should shares be always transferrable?
+- Should shares be always transferable?
 - How could additional shares be minted?
 - How could users decide to lock some shares on agreed payment pointers?
 - Should there be a member selection process first, allowing transfers only to current members?
-- Should shares be transferrable only between members of a group or to outsiders as well?
+- Should shares be transferable only between members of a group or to outsiders as well?

 For instance, it might be desirable for a percentage of shares to be locked on a particular payment pointer, such as the wallet of a charity.
 Or for a specified period of time only.
 Users may want to vote for the creation of additional shares that could be locked in such a way, so that no one would